UWE-Ruby/week-05/README.md

 ### Tag that you are 'complete'

 Tags are a great way to mark releases.
 They are also useful as they can be used as references when you want to return to a position in time that is important.
-Like when the software as at `version-1.1` or whatever the name the tag.
+Like when the software as at version `0.1.1` or whatever the name the tag.

 With your completed `master` branch with solutions this is a good time to mark it in case you want to explore or share some other solutions on the `master` branch.

-    $ get co master
+    $ git co master

 Give the master branch a tag at this point in time.
 Here we will state that the branch is 'complete' as the solutions are all in for the assignment.